News

 On Wednesday, 26th October 2022, members of the Haslemere Gardening Society were gathered once more in the Catholic Church Hall in Derby Road for a talk given by Chris Stewart on the Fascinating and Secret Life of the Mole.
 Chris is a member of the Guild of British Molecatchers, and although his job is obviously to catch and get rid of the little animals, he shared a great many interesting facts about them with his audience.
 He said although we are inclined to associate Moles with the sweet little fellow in the Wind and the Willows, they are not to be handled without care because they have very sharp teeth.
 Moles are very much loners who live around 3 years and only produce one litter of usually 6 or 7 kits a year.
 They are very territorial creatures and will fight to defend their space and as soon as one is removed another very quickly moves into the prepared tunnels.
 In days past there were many supposed deterrents against moles including putting human hair in the tunnels, but one of the strangest was planting euphorbias in the garden thinking that as the white sap from the plants was used to treat moles on the skin it would also work against moles in the garden.
 Neither of these actions were of any use.
 Chris brought with him two stuffed moles, a male and a smaller female, both very tiny considering the amount of soil they can move, some mole pelts for us to feel their softness and a selection of homemade and manufactured traps.
 Many of the traps are not legal in this country as, happily only humane traps are allowed here.
 We were probably divided in the hall as to whether to try to eliminate the little creatures from our patch or let them be.
 I am, personally, on the live and let live side, but perhaps that is because I have never had the type of garden moles prefer.
 If I did have, I might feel about them the way I feel about slugs in my vegetables.
 It was certainly a very interesting evening and very well attended.
 It is hard to believe there is only one more talk this year, on the 23rd of November entitled 'Shrubs: the backbone of your Garden' to be given by Geoff Hawkins, retired Head Gardener at Mill Court.

-Now that Summer if officially over the members of the Haslemere Gardening Society are getting together for a series of talks on various subjects, mostly to do with gardening but sometimes on related subjects.
+With Summer officially over the members of the Haslemere Gardening Society were getting together for a series of talks on various subjects, mostly to do with gardening but sometimes on related subjects.

 image